-The Kelsey Trail Health Region's home care program helps people remain at home for as long as possible.
-It also prevents unnecessary hospital admissions and facilitates earlier discharge.
+The focus of the Home Care program is to help people remain at home for as long as possible while preventing unnecessary hospital admissions and facilitates earlier discharge.

 Services are provided on the basis of assessed need and are intended to help people who need acute, palliative and supportive care to remain independent at home.